lauracion/d4p/README.md

 * Trying to go beyond prototypes and make data use for public policy sustainable.

-* One way is to have a Data Stewards - a person within each organization that can connect with the data.
+* One way is to have a Data Stewards (in the interest of public interest) - a person within each organization that can connect with the data.
 Other functions: There is also a need to create the data marketplace + Build the community of practice

 * The Cambridge Analytica made it clear that even partnership with academia can turn into disaster.
 It's important to have data stewards to know who to partner with

 * The public sector can help making this work in the private sector in a self-regulatory framework by asking the private sector to make the private sector work on this (carrot/stick approach - the stick is the shadow of the public sector helping this happenning)

 * Secondary use debate: data was collected for one purpose but insight is usually extracted as a secondary use of that data.
 The use for secondary analyses is a case GDPR does not talk about.

+* We already have chief data security officers.
+Now we would need to have the same need for data stewardship.
+National stats agencies are data stewards.
+There are connections to be made with them and a commmunity to build.

 Slides available upon request